Bob Blake (ice hockey): Later life

 Blake fought in World War II in the Pacific Theater.
 He served with the United States Army Air Forces from 1943 through the end of the conflict.
 After his retirement, he coached high school hockey and for a team in Fort Erie, Ontario.
 He was inducted into the United States Hockey Hall of Fame in 1985 and continued to teach the younger generations of his family how to play hockey into his 90s.
 He had a daughter, Judith, and two sons, Robert and Thomas, with his wife Bernadine McNerney, who died in 2006.
-Blake died November 26, 2008 in Cheektowaga, New York at the age of 94.
+Blake died November 26, 2008, in Cheektowaga, New York at the age of 94.
+He was buried in West Seneca, New York, on December 1, 2008.